nouneochalil/nouneochalil-ISS-LOCATION-AND-METEOR-DETECTOR-APP/README.md

-# -ISS-Location-and-Meteor-detector-App
+# ISS-Location-and-Meteor-detector-App

-This app is intended to locate the ISS and to know the five meteors that is closer to Earth
+This app is intended to locate the ISS and to know the five meteors that is closer to Earth.
+  *used React Native maps to use maps on the screen.
+  *used an API to fetch the coordinates of the ISS.
+  * generated an API key and calculate threat scores for the meteors after fetching the data from the API.
+  * Created a carousel effect from FlatLists.

 ![image](https://user-images.githubusercontent.com/76613993/201482093-7de61be9-c7e3-43a0-bfc6-4afddc0311c2.png)
 ![image](https://user-images.githubusercontent.com/76613993/201482106-a34ab378-804c-4677-8329-41feb0098bce.png)
 ![image](https://user-images.githubusercontent.com/76613993/201482140-55c2e960-da23-43fe-8b80-1770fc964cc9.png)